 How to use pre-defined shortcuts?

-It’s always better to search for the shortcuts first before hopping-on to create one yourself.
+It’s always better to search for the shortcut first before hopping-on to create one yourself.
 Chances are there is already a shortcut for the kind of automation you are looking for.
 In which case, you need to open the app, go to the ‘Gallery’ tab and choose for shortcuts from the various categories.

 For instance, let’s say you want to add a shortcut for creating a Photo Grid.
 You can do this by performing the following steps-